burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

 - `self.debug` enables __debug__ mode
 - `self.data_path` stores path to images for later processing

-After initialization we need to check if paths are valid (if not there is no reason to create Sequence).
+After initialization, we need to check if paths are valid (if not there is no reason to create Sequence).

 ```python
 if not os.path.isfile(config_path):